20lives/dmote/doc/options-main.md

 - A key corner ID, such as `NNE` for north by north-east.
 - A wall segment ID, which is an integer from 0 to 4.

 Together, these identify a starting segment.
 Optionally, a leaf node may contain a second segment ID trailing the first.
-In that case, the leaf will represent the convex hull of the first and second indicated segments, plus all in between.
+In that case, the leaf will represent the convex hull of the indicated segments plus all segments between them.

 By default, a map node will create a convex hull around its child nodes.
 However, this behaviour can be modified.
 The following keys are recognized:

 - `to-ground`: If `true`, child nodes will be extended vertically down to the ground plane, as with a `full` wall.
+See also: `bottom-plate`.
 - `chunk-size`: Any integer greater than 1.
 If this is set, child nodes will not share a single convex hull.
 Instead, there will be a sequence of smaller hulls, each encompassing this many items.
 - `highlight`: If `true`, render the node in OpenSCAD’s highlighting style.
 This is convenient while you work.
 - `hull-around`: The list of child nodes.
 Required.